flexera-public/terraform-provider-rightscale/website/docs/d/cm_volume_snapshot.markdown

 # rightscale_volume_snapshot

-Use this data source to get the ID or other attributes of an existing volume snapshot for use in other resources.
+Use this data source to locate and extract info about an existing [volume snapshot](http://reference.rightscale.com/api1.5/resources/ResourceVolumeSnapshots.html) to pass to other rightscale resources.

 Filter block is optional - ommitting it will result in the first available volume snapshot in a given cloud.